 In addition, accounting standards and disclosure requirements in Mexico differ from those of the United States.
-In particular, our financial statements are prepared in accordance with the International Financial Reporting Standards ("IFRS") which differs from United States GAAP in a number of respects.
+In particular, our financial statements are prepared in accordance with the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") which differs from United States GAAP in a number of respects.
 Items on the financial statements of a company prepared in accordance with IFRS may not reflect its financial position or results of operations in the way they would be reflected had such financial statements been prepared in accordance with United States GAAP.